hadysoufan/hadysoufan/README.md

 # Hi, I'm Hadi! 👋
-I am a web developer who has potential in both frontend (client-side) applications and backend (server-side) systems.
+I'm a web developer who has potential in both frontend (client-side) applications and backend (server-side) systems.
 I am capable of creating full websites.
 I feel at ease working with the reactJS frontend framework and Django for the backend.
 Additionally, in my leisure time, I post technical articles to my Medium account.

 ## 🚀 About Me